Research reveals that improvements in particular habits can help to make the later years of your lifespan healthy and happy.

 Every day, you’re asked to make “exceptions” in your self-care.
 Don’t do it.

 Protect your physical energy from eroding, outside influences.

 - what are some typical situations in which I have a hard time saying “no?”

 3. Getting Superfoods

-There are particular whole foods and food-based supplements that might fill-in the missing gaps of your nutrition and be helpful to your body.
+There are particular whole foods and food-based supplements that might fill in the missing gaps in your nutrition and be helpful to your body.

 Consult with your professional nutritionist, medical doctor, or naturopath to find which foods and supplements are ideal for your unique metabolism and chemistry.
 It’s an investment worth every penny.